ipozdeev/it-skills-for-research/writing-with-latex.md

 ```
 pdflatex <filename>.tex
 ```
 to produce a readable pdf.
 In Sublime with LaTeXTools installed, you can use `Ctrl+B` instead.
+Do read more about compilers [here](https://www.overleaf.com/learn/latex/Choosing_a_LaTeX_Compiler).

 ## bibliography
 Bibliography is a collection of all references you cite in your work.
 As it is in general a bad idea to type citations by hand (at the bare minimum to avoid awkward spelling errors), a better idea is to organize them in a well structured database and point to its entries whenever needed.
 In a LaTeX document, this is achieved using two things, which you will always encounter in discussions of bibliography: a backend processor such as _biber_ and a package providing bibliography formats such as _biblatex_.
 The former takes a bibliography database (usually a `.bib` file) and processes it to produce a TeX-conforming file (usually with extension `.bbl`), while the latter uses a format's macros to place, point to and and keep track of citations.